zetyquickly/DensePoseFnL/README.md

 2. You can run QAT of the `Mobile-RCNN (B s3x)` using `train_net.py` with `--qat` flag then evaluate it with `--quant-eval` flag.
 To use proposed hooks preserving mechanism it is needed to modify PyTorch source code according to files inside `modify_pytorch` directroy
 OR
-Build PyTorch from source using the following commit https://github.com/pytorch/pytorch/pull/37233/commits/c8de10d2a394484ac58dd131878950b8ab7ac7a9
+Use PyTorch nightly build (it is now containing the following commit https://github.com/pytorch/pytorch/pull/37233/commits/c8de10d2a394484ac58dd131878950b8ab7ac7a9)